Cyndi Lavin, 2016

 1. Use the side of a pencil to create some texture patterns on tracing paper.
 Fill the whole sheet.
 Spray them with acrylic fixative and allow to dry.

-2. Cover the watercolor paper with a thin coat of light colored paint like Titian buff.
+2. Cover the watercolor paper with a thin coat of light colored paint like Titan buff.
 Adhere the image(s) with matte medium.
 Brush some of the paint over the edges of the image.

 3. Rip the tracing paper sheet apart and adhere the pieces to the background with matte medium.

-4. Use iron oxide paint on bubble wrap and around the edges.
+4. Use red oxide paint on bubble wrap and around the edges.

 5. Add strips of sheet music using matte medium.